 While a focus on getting more Facebook friends, retweets or LinkedIn followers is not bad per se, it does not really help you early in the journey of your startup.
 The slogan to "Nail a Niche" is very applicable to most startups.
-You need to get to Product-Market-Fit, and getting close to your early Adopters and Innovators are the best way to get there.
+You need to get to Product-Market-Fit, and getting close to your early Adopters and Innovators is the best way to get there.
 Long Tail Social media communities are where you find these audiences.
 This could include a Facebook group or a specific Twitter influencer.
 More likely, however, are you to find success in the following watering holes:

-Not only do references to topics in Quora get ranked very high in Google Search results, the Q&A format also really helps you understand the questions your prospects and customers ask during their journey.
+Not only do references to topics in Quora get ranked very high in Google Search results, but the Q&A format also really helps you understand the questions your prospects and customers ask during their journey.
 These are great pointers on how you can create content to drive them through your funnel.

-A great place to get help from early adopters to get your product to "minimal viable product" state, and maybe even on a path to product market fit.
-One of the SaaS Startups who I helped get "from 0 to 1", Atera, really benefited from early engagement on the reddit platform.
-Gil, the CEO started engaging in the reddit MSP community early.
+A great place to get help from early adopters to get your product to "minimal viable product" state, and maybe even on a path to product-market fit.
+One of the SaaS Startups who I helped get "from 0 to 1", Atera, really benefited from early engagement on the Reddit platform.
+Gil, the CEO started engaging in the Reddit MSP community early.